 - 1/2 – 3/4 cup your favorite dried fruits (raisins or candied orange peel)

-In a separate bowl whip egg whites.
-Carefully stir into cheesecake mixture double cream, egg whites, and dried fruits.
+In a bowl whip double cream.
+In another bowl whip egg whites.
+Carefully stir into cheesecake mixture double cream, egg whites and dried fruits.

 Grease a baking tin and line with baking paper.
 Place cheesecake mixture in a tin and smooth down.
 Bake at 170ºC/150ºC fan for about 60 minutes.
 Cool down with a slightly ajar oven and place in a fridge for a night.
 Decorate.
 Keep in a fridge for max.
 5-7 days.
 It is easily cut when cold, with a thin, sharp knife.
 Enjoy!